Cubs vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- In six games as the favorite over the last 10 matchups, the Cubs have a perfect record of 6-0.
+- The Cubs have played as the favorite seven times over their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Cubs and their opponents have failed to hit the over four times.
+- In their last 10 games with a total, the Cubs and their opponents have combined to hit the over six times.

 Cubs Betting Records & Stats

-- The Cubs have won 19 of the 34 games they were listed as the moneyline favorite this season (55.9%).
+- The Cubs have been the moneyline favorite 35 total times this season.
+They've gone 20-15 in those games.

-- Based on this matchup's moneyline, the Cubs have an implied win probability of 57.4%.
+- The Cubs have a 53.5% chance to win this matchup based on the moneyline's implied probability.

-- Chicago has had an over/under set by oddsmakers 72 times, and have combined with opponents to go over the total in 36 of those games (36-35-1).
+- Chicago has played in 73 games with over/under set, and have combined with opponents to go over the total 36 times (36-36-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!